The couple hosted a dinner at their home on Monday

 Democratic Sens.
 Joe Manchin, Heidi Heitkamp and Claire McCaskill, as well as Republican Sens.
 Marco Rubio, Mike Lee and Pat Toomey and Treasury Sec.
 Steve Mnuchin, attended.
-The topic of the dinner, first reported by Politico
+The topic of the dinner, first reported by Politico, was tax reform.

 “It was a bipartisan dinner, and part of the conversation, a lot of the conversation, centered around tax reform, how we can get to a bipartisan solution on tax reform,” Rubio said.